 You need to have sufficient financial amount to support yourself during your stay in Germany for 6 months i.e. at least €8,640 in your bank account.

 15. Can I bring my family with me on a job seeker visa?

-No, you cannot bring your family as you don’t have any job yet and you should be in state of taking care of you financially in Germany.
-Anyone can apply once they acquired work permit
+No, you cannot bring your family as you don’t have any job yet and you should be in a state of taking care of yourself financially in Germany.
+Anyone can apply once they acquired a work permit

 Note: The above questions on job seeker visa might not be completely answered your questions.
-If you have any, please ask here or checkout facebook group
+If you have any, please ask here or check out the Facebook group